cgmbauer/gobarber/README.md

 # GoBarber

-GoBarber is an application designed to allow the appointment of customers of a barber shop.
+GorBarber is an application design to facilitate the scheduling of barbershop services, allowing registration and interaction between customers and barbers.

 **This is an ongoing project.
 I'll be updating this readme very soon with new information**